 The cost of ARTAS robotic hair transplant can range anywhere from $7,000 to $18,000, with most hair transplant centers charging per hair graft rather than per session.
 Patients can be charged as high as $15 per graft.

 Unlike most centers around the United States, we charge per session rather than per graft.
 By doing pricing this way, we’re able to put 100% of our focus on creating the ideal hairline for maximum hair growth.
 This ensures we harvest as many hair grafts as necessary to achieve the thickest results possible in one session.
 On average, the ARTAS hair transplant procedure costs about $7,900 at our center.

-The ARTAS hair transplant is a virtually painless procedure; however, local anesthesia will be applied to the donor and recipient areas in order to reduce any trace of discomfort for the patient.
-Most patients report little to no pain during and after the procedure.
+The ARTAS hair transplant is a minimally invasive procedure; however, local anesthesia will be applied to the donor and recipient areas in order to reduce any trace of discomfort for the patient.
+Most patients report little discomfort during and after the procedure.

 The ARTAS robotic hair transplant is a minimally invasive procedure with minimal side effects.
 Patients may experience slight swelling and redness after the ARTAS hair transplant procedure that will completely heal over the next 1 to 2 days.

 ARTAS vs. NeoGraft: Both hair transplant procedures incorporate the follicular unit extraction (FUE) technique.
 NeoGraft is a manual handheld device that assists in extracting and transplanting hair follicles, while ARTAS is an automated robotic system that performs the procedure with guidance from the surgeon.